SebastianTirsen/ms4-vintage-furniture/README.md

 Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.

-I then created a Python virtual environment to work with this project separately with its own dependencies.

 The following commands were used for version control throughout the project:

 * git add *filename* - This command was used to add files to the staging area before committing.